avishekdutta14/iMAGine/README.md

 ## Important consideration:

 All the parameters set in the shell script are optimized for specific marine system metagenome.
 These parameters should be tested and tried while working with metagenomes from other systems/environments.
-Some thoughts about selecting certain parameters are shared in the following section and detailed description for parameter selection can be obtained from the manuals of each aforesaid tool.
+Some thoughts about selecting certain parameters are shared in the following section (How it works?) and detailed description for parameter selection can be obtained from the manuals of each aforesaid tool.

 ## Output files